dmx-systems/dmx-linqa/README.md

 | dmx.linqa.digest_email_subject          | no       | Subject of digest-mails.
 Default is `Linqa Digest`. |

 After editing the config file restarting the DMX platform is required.

+### Create users and workspaces

+A Linqa admin can create new Linqa workspaces and Linqa user accounts, and manage the user↔︎workspace memberships.

+Go to the Linqa administration area and create user accounts, workspaces, and assign users to workspaces and set their role.

+TBD

 ## Customization